Itheum/itheumcore-elrond-data-nft-minter/README.md

     );
 ```

-Endpoint that initializes all the data needed for the smart contract to issue the token, anti spam tax and mint time limit used for minting the Data NFT-FT.
-It can only be used once and it can only be called by the owner of the smart contract.
+Endpoint that initializes all the data needed for the smart contract to issue the token.The anti spam tax and mint time limit variables are used for regulating the minting of Data NFT-FTs.It can only be used once and it can only be called by the owner of the smart contract.
 In order for the call to work, the caller must also send 0.05 eGLD when calling the endpoint.
 This is to cover the cost of creating the Data NFT-FT collection.

 Call structure: "initializeContract" + "@" + collection_name hex encoded + "@" + token_ticker hex encoded + "@" + token_identifier hex encoded + "@" + anti_spam_tax + "@" + mint_time_limit hex encoded.
 Example: "initializeContract@436f6c6c656374696f6e4e616d65@4e46544654@2049544845554d2d613631333137@015af1d78b58c40000@0384"